tolgahancepel/Comparative-Study-on-Machine-Learning-Algorithms/README.md

 ### About

 In this project, I have analsyed several datasets using regression algorithms.
-These algorithms are Linear Regression, Polynomial Regression, Ridge Regression, Lasso Regression, Support Vector Regression, Decision Tree Regression and Random Forest Regression.
+These algorithms are Linear Regression, Polynomial Regression, Ridge Regression, Lasso Regression, Support Vector Regression, Decision Tree Regression and Random Forest Regression. <br>
-You can also review python notebooks on my <a href="https://www.kaggle.com/tolgahancepel/kernels">Kaggle</a> profile.
+You can also view jupyter notebooks on my <a href="https://www.kaggle.com/tolgahancepel/kernels">Kaggle</a> profile.

 #### Programming Language and Libraries
 - Python (numpy, pandas, matplotlib, scikit-learn)